PolymeshAssociation/Polymesh/.github/pull_request_template.md

 ### modified agent functionality

-- [the addition or removal of any extrinsics that relate to agent permissions]
+- [the addition or removal of any extrinsics or events emitted by those extrinsics, that relate to permissioned agents]